OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 ![A web browser showing files, terminal and preview](/public/stackblitz.png "A full stack app running in a web browser - spot the terminal")

 Well you can now try this for yourself, thanks to the groundbreaking StackBlitz service built on their WebContainer technology.
-Here's an example that runs a full stack [SvelteKit app](https://stackblitz.com/edit/sveltejs-kit-template-default-cemscb?terminal=dev). it boots up in seconds.
+Here's an example that runs a full stack [SvelteKit app](https://stackblitz.com/edit/sveltejs-kit-template-default-cemscb?terminal=dev).
+It boots up in seconds.
 I think you will be impressed.

 # WebContainters